 Views from Acropolis

 The Acropolis is located on a flat rock that rises 150 meters above sea level.
-That makes the Acropolis not only a historical site but an excellent viewpoint as well.
+That makes the Acropolis a historical site and an excellent viewpoint as well.
 Here are several views from the top.

 The modern looking building in the far right of the next photo is the Acropolis Museum.

 And here you can see Hadrian’s Arch with Temple of Olympian Zeus behind it.